fsantanna-no/ce0-old/README.md

 ```

 A discriminator accesses the value of a type as one of its subtypes.
-It sufixes the value with a dot `.`, a subtype identifier, and an exclamation
+It suffixes the value with a dot `.`, a subtype identifier, and an exclamation
 mark `!`:

 ```
 (True ()).True!         -- yields ()

-x = Node (Nil,(),Nil)
+x = Node ($Node,(),$Node)
 x.Node!.2               -- yields ()
 ```

-The value `Nil` corresponds to the null subtype of all recursive types.
+The prefix `$` yield the null subtype of all recursive types, e.g., $Node is
+the null subtype of `Node`.

 A predicate checks if the value of a type is of its given subtype.
-It sufixes the value with a dot `.`, a subtype identifier, and a question mark
+It suffixes the value with a dot `.`, a subtype identifier, and a question mark
 `?`:

 ```